lee8oi/soshell/README.md

 # Soshell
-Soshell is a web-based interactive console written in Go & JavaScript.
-The working goal is to create a public web-based social platform with a chatroom/command console inspired interface.
+Soshell is a web-based interactive console written in Go & JavaScript with a chatroom/command console inspired interface.
+Currently in early development stages.

 ## Basic Features
 * Uses HTTPS/WSS for secure web connections.